satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The criterion for accepting code is based on the functionality of the final code rather than the quality of reviews.
-As such code review systems typically do not have a quantitative, non-social mechanism to rate the quality of reviews.
+As such code review systems typically do not have a mea quantitative, non-social mechanism to rate the quality of reviews.

 We propose that code review systems adapted for article review include quantitative measures of the quality of contributions of reviewers.

 4. \*\*Quantify review quality.\*\*